siavava/portfolio/content/projects/web/blog.md

 freezes the site to static files, prerendering RSS, Atom, and JSON feeds, a sitemap, an `llms.txt`, and a `/raw/*.md` route off the same store.

-**A live layer sits on the static pages.** The browser opens one WebSocket, once, via a `useSocket` singleton to a companion Rust service ([Actix-Web][actix] + [MongoDB][mongodb]) at `api.amittai.studio/connect`.
+A live layer sits on top of the otherwise static pages.
+The browser opens one WebSocket, once, via a `useSocket` singleton to a companion Rust service ([Actix-Web][actix] + [MongoDB][mongodb]) at `api.amittai.studio/connect`.
 Every frame is tagged with a `scope`, and each store subscribes only to the scopes it cares about; the connection queues messages while offline and reconnects on its own.
 Four features ride it.

 ## Comments